Introduction

 Users are responsible for all those steps.
 The project will however support them in those tasks for both development and security aspects.
 For example (non-exhaustive list):

-• The platform provides unique ids per device.
+• The platform provides a serial (ideally unique) for the device.

 • The platform supports secure updates.